 - Reasons for the decline in its population

-- Protective steps to improve Piping Plover population
+- Protective steps to improve the Piping Plover population

 - Activities such as construction that pose a threat to the critical habitat